Donald Hill-Eley

-Donald Hill–Eley is an American football coach and former player.
+Donald Hill–Eley (born July 29, 1969) is an American football coach and former player.
 He is currently the running backs coach at Georgia Tech, being promoted mid-season after serving as an offensive analyst for the first half of the season.
 He was previously the head football coach at Alabama State University.
 A graduate of Virginia Union University, Hill-Eley's coaching career has spanned three decades, includes stints in the Canadian Football League (CFL) and as head football coach at Morgan State University from 2002 to 2013.

+His son, Ayinde Eley, is a football player.